dinosimone/wealthforge-ruby/README.md

 ## Configuration

-Before you can use this gem, you'll need to set the following environment variables.
+Before you can use this gem, you'll need to configure it with the key and cert.
+If using with Rails, put this code in the initializer.

-    WF_CRT_FILE: Your certificate
-    WF_KEY_FILE: Your private key
-    ENVIRONMENT: production|development
+    WealthForge.configure do |config|
+      config.wf_crt      = ENV['WF_CRT_FILE']
+      config.wf_key      = ENV['WF_KEY_FILE']
+      config.environment = 'development'
+    end

 ## Usage

-Please refer to the official WealthForge API [documentation](https://api.wealthforge.com/) for a full list of functions.
-This client is currently a partial implementation of the most commnoly used functionality.
+Please refer to the official WealthForge API [documentation](https://api.wealthforge.com/) for a full list of API calls.
+Note that this is currently a partial implementation of the most commonly used functionality.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dinosimone/wealth_forge.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License